TianqiLi7398/TianqiLi7398.github.io/about.md

 1. Li, Tianqi, and Swaminathan Gopalswamy. "[A Spatial Searching Method for Planning Under Time-Dependent Constraints for Eco-Driving in Signalized Traffic Intersection](https://ieeexplore.ieee.org/document/9362192)." _IEEE Robotics and Automation Letters_ 6.2 (2021): 2525-2532.

 2. Li, Tianqi, Lucas W. Krakow, and Swaminathan Gopalswamy. "[Optimizing Consensus-based Multi-target Tracking with Multiagent Rollout Control Policies](https://arxiv.org/abs/2102.02919)." arXiv preprint arXiv:2102.02919 (2021).

+# Teaching

+- MEEN 364 Dynamic System Feedback: This is an undergraduate core course of control knowledge.
+I TAed this course in 2019 spring in lab sessions, which contianed knowledge of MatLab/Simulink of linear system in mechanical, electric and hydraulic setups.
+- MEEN MEEN 260 Mechanical Measurements: This is an unergraduate course about data collection from hardwares.
+I TAed this course in 2019 spring in lab sessions, which contained knowledge of data collection of physical systems by LabView.